The Biggest Fee on Every Card Sale (Interchange)

 -

 Processor games.
-Some processors quote low interchange but add hidden fees elsewhere.
-Compare total effective rate, not just interchange.
+Some processors quote low interchange but add hidden fees elsewhere, so compare total effective rate, not just interchange.

 Next Steps